Wed 27 Sept - morning walk, 1100h, border, mountains, Bilbao, hills, cows, stadium

 Fri 29 Sept - Spooky Man, Leon, Astorga, cathedral, Gaudi Palace, Plaza de Toros

 A strange thing happened on our way out of the Bilbao campground this morning.
 As I was filling our water tank, a campervan pulled up beside us, and I heard someone say "Are you a Spooky Man?.
 Now, normally that would sound wierd coming from a campervan driver in Spain.
-But I quickly realised that I was wearing a Spookey Men's Chorale (a men's singing group from Australia) t-shirt, which prompted the question.
-After I responded that, even with my long grey hair and beard (essential pre-requisities for most Spookey Men), I was not a member of the group, but just a fan of them, he then explained that he was from Stockholm and had seen them perform there, and had even billetted two of them overnight.
+But I quickly realised that I was wearing a Spooky Men's Chorale (a men's singing group from Australia) t-shirt, which prompted the question.
+After I responded that, even with my long grey hair and beard (essential pre-requisities for most Spooky Men), I was not a member of the group, but just a fan of them, he then explained that he was from Stockholm and had seen them perform there, and had even billetted two of them overnight.
 It just reinforced on me what a small world we live in, where one could be asked such a question so far from home!

 We proceeded with our preparations, and eventually left Bilbao around 1000h (although we will definitely return here in the future).
 Today, we are headed south-west toward Astorga, a sister town of Moissac.